In the beginning…

 How and when does the story of Earth begin?
 A logical place to start is with the formation of the planet, but as you’ll soon see, the formation of the planet is part of a larger story, and that story implies some backstory before the story, too.
 The purpose of this case study is to present our best scientific understanding of the formation of our solar system from a presolar nebula, and to put that nebula in context too.

 The prevailing scientific explanation for the origin of the Earth does a good job of not only explaining the Earth’s formation, but the Sun and all the other planets too.
 Really, it’s not “the Earth’s origin story” alone so much as it is the origin story of the whole solar system.
 Not only that, but our Sun is but one star among a hundred million in our galaxy, and our galaxy is one of perhaps a hundred million in the universe.
-So the lessons we learn by studying our own solar system can likely be applied more generally to the formation of solar systems elsewhere.
-And vice versa: This understanding is being refined as we learn more about exoplanets, some of which defy what we see in our own system (“hot Jupiters” and “super-Earths,” for instance, are features we see in other star systems but not our own).
+So the lessons we learn by studying our own solar system can likely be applied more generally to the formation of other solar systems elsewhere, including those long ago, in galaxies far, far away.
+The vice versa is also true: Our understanding of our own solar system’s origin story is being refined as we learn more about exoplanets, some of which defy what we see in our own system; “hot Jupiters” and “super-Earths,” for instance, are features we see in other star systems but not our own.

 When we use powerful telescopes to stare out into the galaxy, we observe plenty of other stars, but we observe other things too, including fuzzy looking features called nebulae.
 A nebula is a big cloud of gas and dust in space.
 It’s not as bright as a star because it’s not undergoing thermonuclear fusion, with the tremendous release of energy that accompanies that process.
 An example of a nebula that you are likely to be able to see is in the constellation Orion.
 Orion’s “belt,” three stars in a row, is a readily identifiable feature in the northern hemisphere’s night sky in winter.
 A smaller trio of light spots “dangle” from the belt; this is Orion’s sword scabbard.
 A cheap pair of binoculars will let you examine these objects for yourself; you will discover that the middle point of light in this smaller trio is not a star.
 It is a nebula called Messier 42.